Ben Whittaker Profile

 Whittaker missed out on a qualifying gold medal due to withdrawing from it against Cuban-born Loren Alfonso Dominguez.

-Nursing some minor injuries, the Black Country fighter will instead focus on his quest for a Tokyo Gold in the 75 to 81kg division.
+Nursing some minor injuries, the Black Country fighter will instead focued his quest for a Tokyo Gold in the 75 to 81kg division.

-Following the postponement of last summer's games due to the ongoing pandemic, qualification for the boxing event was also subsequently delayed.
+Following the postponement of the games in 2020 due to the ongoing pandemic, qualification for the boxing event was also subsequently delayed.

 IOC Boxing Task Force's decision to restructure the Tokyo 2020 boxing qualifying path, the qualification event was subsequently held in Paris in June 2021.